There are many ways in which we wish to see the UK’s current human rights and equality settlement strengthened:

 Defending our human rights

-As part of their manifesto at the 2015 general election, the Conservative Party promised to repeal the Human Rights Act 1998 and replace it with a ‘British Bill of Rights’.
+As part of their manifesto at the 2017 general election, the Conservative Party committed to repeal the Human Rights Act 1998 and replace it with a ‘British Bill of Rights’ after the Brexit process was completed.
 The UK Government has yet to publish its proposals as to what these changes will look like, but there has been widespread concern that the intention is to weaken the UK’s human rights settlement.
 We are part of the British Institute of Human Rights’ Human Rights Alliance, which has been active in seeking to ensure that that does not happen.

 Ending Equality Act exemptions

 During the Equality Act 2010’s passage through Parliament, we worked closely with a range of organisations as well as our supporters in Parliament to have amendments made to the Equality Bill which sought to increase protection against discrimination for humanists and others, and to minimise the exceptions from the law granted to religious organisations.